Krishna Venta: Fountain of the World

 Venta was killed in Chatsworth, California, along with seven bystanders, on December 10, 1958 in a suicide bombing instigated by Peter Duma Kamenoff and Ralph Muller.
 The two disgruntled former followers had accused Venta of being a fraud who mishandled cult funds and had been intimate with their wives.
 The two ex-cultists were linked to the blast by bizarre tape recordings in which they vowed: "to bring Krishna to justice".
 The explosion blew off the roof of an adjoining dormitory for children and touched off a brush fire that swept over 150 acres.
 Two girls, ages 8 and 9, and a 59-year-old woman were seriously burned.

 After his death two of his followers, Sister Thedra (Dorothy Leon) and Sister Wali, moved to Mount Shasta, California, where they channeled messages supposedly from him.
 Fountain membership at both sites declined rapidly following his death, and the cult had ceased to exist by the mid-1970s.

 It is also purported that in 1968, ten years after Krishna Venta's assassination, another Jesus-claimant by the name of Charles Manson and his coterie (including Susan Atkins) resided for several months at the Fountain of the World.
 Manson had even made an unsuccessful bid to become their new Jesus-figure and leader.
 After being rejected from the commune, Manson moved his group to the nearby Spahn Movie Ranch.
-There is debate over how far Krishna Venta’s teachings influenced Manson, but there are very strong parallels between Venta’s apocalypse prediction and Manson’s Helter Skelter, a bloody race war in which the whites will lose to blacks, after which Manson's family would re-emerge from a secret cave in the desert or “hole in the earth” and take over the world.